SuperDARN/pydarn/docs/user/hardware.md

 ```

 !!!
 Warning
-    The hardware information obtained via this class contains most recent updates to the hardware file as it does not take a specific date in.
+    The hardware information obtained via this class contains most recent updates to the hardware file as it does not take a specific date as an input.
 To get specific hardware information, please use `read_hdw_file`.